 Once I’ve finished up for the day, there are a number of things I like to do.
 If I’m close to a deadline or exam, I’ll continue to work/revise until bedtime (however much I may not want to!).
 Otherwise, I like to go to Courtyard with my coursemates or housemates; it’s a great place to eat or get a drink after a long day.
 If I’m feeling too exhausted for that though, it’s always nice to head straight home, get in my pyjamas and watch a film with my housemates.
 Everyone I have met at university has been absolutely lovely, and using my free time with any of them is an absolute joy.

 This university is everything I expected of it when I first came here, and more.
 Over the time I’ve studied here, I have more and more new experiences, and I couldn’t be happier.
-The Department of Electronic Engineering is so incredibly supportive for anything you may need, for your degree or otherwise.
+Electronic Engineering staff are so incredibly supportive for anything you may need, for your degree or otherwise.
 They have ensured my university experience is one like no other.